AldenHarcourt/cs331-projects/NetworkTopology/README.md

-This is the README file for [NAME]'s Network Topology project
+This is the README file for Alden Harcourt's Network Topology project

 CS 331, Fall 2025

 ## Directory contents

-[you fill this in]
+All project files, including the final presentation, raw data, and visual artifacts, are located within the `NetworkTopology` folder.